Bulat-Ziganshin/NeASM/README.md

 - use Python subroutines with parameters as macro/template/generics facility

 ... but we all know that macro-assemblers provide similar features, even if with unusual syntax.
-The real power of NeASM comes from the fact that it's a tiny Python application (< 100 LOC!), so everyone can extend it with new features.
+The real power of NeASM comes from the fact that it's a small Python application (< 1000 LOC), so everyone can extend it with new features.
 See e.g. [primitive code reordering ](#primitive-code-reordering) that was [implemented][reordering implementation] in 10 LOC (!!!).